-The Glen Park Greenway closely follows the old path of Islais Creek.
-Islais is derived from the word “slay” or “islay,” the name given by the Salinan Native Americans to the Hollyleaf cherries (Prunus illicifolia) that lined the banks of the creek.
-The historic Islais Creek was the largest body of water in Yerba Buena (the original name of San Francisco) covering an area of nearly 5,000 acres.
-From its sources in Glen Canyon, the entire creek stretched about 3.5 miles (5.6 km) to the San Francisco Bay.
-The mouth was nearly 2 miles (3.2 km) wide, providing up to 85% of the drinking water in San Francisco.
-The creek once covered a large number of neighborhoods in San Francisco, such as Bernal Heights, Hunters Point, Visitacion Valley, parts of the Mission and Potrero Hill.
+The Glen Park Greenway closely follows the old bed of one branch of Islais Creek The name of the creek is derived from the word “slay” or “islay,” the word used by the indigenous peoples (Yelamu Ramaytush Ohlone) for the hollyleaf cherries (Prunus ilicifolia) that lined the banks of the creek.
+Historically, Islais Creek comprised the largest watershed in Yerba Buena (renamed San Francisco in 1847), draining an area of nearly 5,000 acres.
+From its original sources, one in Glen Canyon and the other near the intersection of Cayuga Avenue and Regent Street, the creek flowed about 3.5 miles (5.6 km) to San Francisco Bay.
+Before it was in-filled, Islais Creek terminated in a bog that was approximately two miles (3.2 km) wide, located south of Potrero Hill in today’s Bayview and Hunters Point Districts.
+In the 19th century, Islais Creek provided as much as 85% of the drinking water in San Francisco, serving a large number of neighborhoods, such as Glen Park, Bernal Heights, Hunters Point, Visitacion Valley and parts of the Mission and Potrero Hill.

-Attendant on the Gold Rush of 1849, the population of San Francisco increased from 500 to 150,000 between 1847 and 1870.
-This surge led to unprecedented development in retail, shipping, entertainment, lodging, and transportation, as well as boardinghouses, food preparation, sewing, and laundry.
+The Gold Rush of 1849 caused the population of San Francisco to grow from a small village in 1847 to a bustling city by 1849, just two years later.
+The population increased from only 200 residents (1846) to 36,000 people (1852) to 150,000 (1857), an increase over 11 years of 74,900%. from 500 to 150,000 between 1847 and 1870.
+This surge led to unprecedented development in retail, shipping, entertainment, lodging and transportation, as well as boarding houses, food preparation, sewing and laundry.
 All were highly profitable businesses that inevitably took a toll on the natural environment.
-For example, in 1871, the area along Islais creek became known as the city’s “New Butchertown” when more than 100 slaughterhouses opened.
-The creek literally became a dumping place of garbage, sewage, animal waste, and unsold meat products.
-The condition became so bad that the creek was commonly referred to as “Shit Creek” by San Franciscans, according to historian Karl Kortum.
+For example, in 1871, the area along Islais Creek became known as the city’s “New Butchertown” when more than 100 slaughterhouses opened.
+The creek literally became a dumping place of garbage, sewage, animal waste and unsold meat products.
+Its condition became so bad that the creek was commonly referred to as “Shit Creek” by San Franciscans.

-After the 1906 Earthquake, Islais Creek almost completely disappeared when the City of San Francisco diverted much of the creek into underground culverts and covered them with debris from fallen buildings.
-For most of its length the modern creek is contained by the City’s combined sewer and stormwater system so it now flows invisibly beside and under The Greenway.
+After the 1906 Earthquake, Islais Creek almost completely disappeared when the City of San Francisco diverted much of the creek into underground culverts that it covered with debris from fallen buildings.
+For most of its length, the modern creek is contained by the City’s combined sewer and stormwater system so it now flows invisibly beside and under The Greenway.

-Today, the land along the Glen Park Greenway corridor is owned primarily by the San Francisco Department of Public Works (PW) and the San Francisco Public Utilities Commission (PUC).
+Today, the land along the Glen Park Greenway corridor is owned primarily by the San Francisco Department of Public Works (SFDPW) and the San Francisco Public Utilities Commission (SFPUC).
 Additionally, The Archdiocese of San Francisco owns a portion near St. John School.
-Most of these parcels are remainders of the property acquired for the Crosstown Freeway.
-After the Crosstown Freeway plan was thwarted, the city planted trees on the undeveloped land.
-Unfortunately, due to a lack of funds, the city stopped tending the area, and it became seriously overgrown.
+Most of these parcels are remainders of the property acquired by the City for the Crosstown Freeway.
+After the Crosstown Freeway plan was thwarted, the City planted trees on the undeveloped land.
+Unfortunately, due to a lack of funds, the city stopped tending the area early in the 21st Century, and it became seriously overgrown.
 Undeterred, walkers and hikers gradually created a trail through the vegetation, establishing a shortcut between Glen Park Village and Glen Canyon Park.

 In 2012, after about a decade of work with the Glen Park Association (GPA), and in concert with interested residents, the Board of Supervisors approved the Glen Park Community Plan.
 This plan included, as one of its key objectives, improvement of the unmaintained land as an open space corridor and pedestrian path connecting Glen Park’s retail village and transit hub to Glen Canyon Park.
-Once the concept of the Greenway was well established as a project, the GPA sponsored it as part of the PW’s Street Park Program allowing the community to share responsibility for the stewardship of the public land.
-After obtaining Street Park status for the Greenway, GPA transferred the entire project to the San Francisco Parks Alliance (SFPA).
+Once the Greenway Concept Plan was envisioned in 2011, the GPA sponsored it as part of the SFDPW’s Street Park program, allowing the community to share responsibility for the stewardship of the public land.
+After obtaining Street Park status for the Greenway, GPA transferred the entire program to the San Francisco Parks Alliance (SFPA) to be operated as a project called Friends of the Glen Park Greenway.
 The mission of SFPA is to engage with communities to champion, transform and activate public spaces.
-The Friends of the Glen Park Greenway is now a project of SFPA.
-In 2019, the Greenway became part of the 17-mile SF Crosstown Trail running from Candlestick Point State Recreation Area in the southeast corner of the city to Lands End in the northwest corner.
+Friends of the Glen Park Greenway is managed by an Executive Group composed of Glen Park residents.

 Thanks to the generosity and labor of many in the community, this sylvan retreat is enjoyed today by walkers and runners and hosts a variety of local wildlife.